Cerebral Palsy Special Needs Factsheet

 What Teachers Should Know

-Because bullies often target students who seem "different," certain health conditions, including CP, can put kids and teens at higher risk of being bullied.
+Because bullies often target students who seem "different," health conditions like CP can put kids and teens at higher risk for bullying.

 Kids and teens with CP may:

 - have learning disabilities, visual impairments, hearing problems, speech problems, drooling issues, and behavior problems